ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/22_Relationships_One_to_Many.md

 ## Authors
 Continuing with the Foobooks example, we can expand on our database design to include an `authors` table.

-This addition introduces introduces the following relationship to our database:
+This addition introduces the following relationship to our database:

 __[One to Many](http://laravel.com/docs/eloquent#one-to-many)__